 - Shred or cube, and save the stock at the bottom for soup.

-Store: Refrigerate in an airtight container for up to 5 days.
+- Store: Refrigerate in an airtight container for up to 5 days.

-Freeze: Fully cook, cool completely and freeze in an airtight container or resealable freezer bags for up to 3 months.
+- Freeze: Fully cook, cool completely and freeze in an airtight container or resealable freezer bags for up to 3 months.
 Thaw in a fridge or on a counter.

 Recipes and images are a copyright of ifoodreal.com.
-It is against the law to republish recipes anywhere including social media, print and all world wide web.
-Nutritional info is provided for informational purposes only and to the best knowledge.
+It is against the law to republish recipes without permission.
+Nutritional info is approximate.